Blog Loading Docks, Ceiling Heights, and Powe...

 Apron Depth

-• Definition: Distance from building to opposite edge of truck court
+• Definition: Distance from the building to the opposite edge of the truck court

 • Minimum requirements: